To fulfil the Centre's Mission, funding support is required in the following areas:

 Capacity building will focus on train-the-trainers programmes with the aim of imparting knowledge to and train skills in cultivating the well-being and an undefeated mind of healthcare professionals and volunteers and support VWOs in serving the community.

 In particular, accreditation to ensure training consistency and quality will be developed to professionalise the training programmes.
-This might involve providing certification for different level of expertise to create and recognise the differentiation of skill sets.
+This might involve providing certification for different levels of expertise to create and recognise the differentiation of skill sets.
 As the industry for providing such training and certification is still at a nascent stage in Asia, there is much opportunity for the Centre to become the pioneer and industry leader in the region.

 Outreach and Community Services

-To allow the impact of the Centre to be further magnified, technology and social media will be harnessed to enhance the outreach to more communities across the region.
+To allow the impact of the Centre to be further magnified, technology and digital media will be harnessed to enhance the outreach to more communities across the region.
 Strategic overseas tie-ups with relevant institutions and organisations will provide further avenues for world class collaborations.